Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ### Exercise

-Create a test that ensures that the `RepositoryListContainer` component renders repository's name, description, language, forks count, stargazers count, rating average, and review count correctly.
+Implement a test that ensures that the `RepositoryListContainer` component renders repository's name, description, language, forks count, stargazers count, rating average, and review count correctly.
 Remember that you can use the [toHaveTextContent](https://github.com/testing-library/jest-native#tohavetextcontent) matcher to check whether a node has certain textual content.
 You can use the [getAllByTestId](https://www.native-testing-library.com/docs/api-queries#getallby) query to get all nodes with a certain `testID` prop as an array.
 If you are unsure what is being rendered, use the [debug](https://www.native-testing-library.com/docs/next/api-main#debug) function to see the serialized rendering result.

 Use this as a base for your test: